SummaryRead the full fact sheet

 Diagnosis and treatment for ear wax blockage

 Your doctor can diagnose ear wax blockage by looking into your ear canal with an instrument called an otoscope.

 Treatment may include:

 - drops to soften the ear wax and help it to fall out on its own (this may take from a few days to a few weeks)

 - the use of an ear syringe by a doctor to squirt warm water into the ear canal and float out the wax plug

 - withdrawal of the wax by a doctor, using a suction device

 - removal of the wax by a doctor, using forceps or a special hook

 - large quantities of hardened wax may need to be treated by an ear specialist.

 It is not possible to reduce the amount of ear wax you produce or to widen your ear canals.
 However, there are ways to reduce the incidence of wax build-up, including:

-- Use wax-softening drops or oil twice a week, or according to the manufacturer’s instructions.
+- Use wax-softening drops or olive oil twice a week, or according to the manufacturer’s instructions.

 - Limit ear cleaning to the outer ear only.